jsiek/deduce/FunctionalProgramming.md

 The output is `5`.

-## Functions (λ)
+## Function (Term)

-Functions are created with a λ expression.
-Their syntax starts with λ, followed by parameter names, then the body of the function enclosed in braces.
+A function term starts with `λ` or `fun`, followed by parameter names and their types, then the body of the function enclosed in braces.
 For example, the following defines a function for computing the area of a rectangle.

 <!-- {.deduce #area} -->
 ```
-define area : fn Nat,Nat -> Nat = λ h, w { h * w }
+define area = λ h:Nat, w:Nat { h * w }
 ```

-The type of a function starts with `fn`, followed by the parameter types, then `->`, and finally the return type.

 To call a function, apply it to the appropriate number and type of arguments.